 Please note that the error code clearly states "code":"DiskHasRestorePoints".
 You’d need to find those restore points for the concerning resource, delete them, as they again get created by themselves as per the Backup Policy Schedule and after deleting them, you’ll be good to go to migrate these.

 Please make sure to check the “Show hidden types” checkbox to find these.

 4. It’s saying, “Resource move is not supported for resources that have plan with different subscriptions.”?

-You need to let go these resources as MS don’t allow some of the resource move by default. i.e. Network Watchers, Bing Keys, Workspaces etc.
+You need to let go of these resources as MS doesn’t allow some of the resources to move by default. i.e. Network Watchers, Bing Keys, Workspaces etc.

 Another critical thing to note is, for migrating the Virtual Networks, if there is some peering done for them, please remove it and try to move the resource afterwards.

 You may follow the same move procedure to migrate Resources to another Resource Group!
-Hope this guide will help you through the process and if you still have questions, you can get in touch with us - we'd love to help you out!
+Hope this guide will help you through the process and if you still have questions, you can book a cloud strategy call with us - we'd love to help you out!